 Don't pay extra for shredded cheese.
 You can buy a large block of cheese, grate the the block, and freeze any that you don't think you will use quickly.
 Don't buy small yogurt containers when you can buy a large one for much cheaper.

 Storing your cottage upside down in the fridge can help to extend its shelf life.
-This is a guide about storing cottage cheese upside down.
+This is a page about storing cottage cheese upside down.

-This is a guide about saving money on milk.
+This is a page about saving money on milk.
 Depending on your family's needs and your storage facilities, there are a variety of ways to save on milk purchases.

 Save money by making your own coffee creamer.
-Learn how to make liquid non-dairy creamer from powdered in this guide.
+Learn how to make liquid non-dairy creamer from powdered in this page.